-‘From Blank to Blank’ by Emily Dickinson starts out as a deeply depressing and dark poem.
-This is not unusual for Emily Dickinson though.
-Many of her best poems are about death, loss, or feelings of depression or sorrow.
-These emotions came easily to her and although it is wrong to assume that she is the speaker of this poem, it is not out of the question.
+Many of Dickinson’s best poems are about death, loss, or feelings of depression or sorrow.
+These emotions came easily to her and although it is wrong to assume that she is the speaker of ‘From Blank to Blank,’ it is not out of the question.
 What is even more notable about this piece is the fact that by the end there is a turn.
 Things change for this speaker.
 With one small act, her vision of the world changes.
 She closes her eyes and for the first time feels a little hope and sees a little light.

 Explore One From Blank to Blank

 In the first stanza of the poem, the speaker describes the maze she’s moving through.
 It is “threadless,” meaning that there is no way out.
 There’s no path to follow.
 Everywhere she looks is filled with darkness and “Blank”.
 She also describes, through the use of dashes and caesurae, how it doesn’t matter at this point whether she lives or dies.

 In the second stanza she adds that when she thinks she’s gotten to the end of one part of the maze, she realizes there is more nothingness just around the corner.
 The poem concludes with the speaker closing her eyes and realizing that just that act brings her a measure of peace.